nikogura/kubectl-ssh-oidc/ARCHITECTURE.md

 # kubectl-ssh-oidc Architecture

-This document provides detailed technical documentation of the kubectl-ssh-oidc implementation, including the SSH agent signing flow and user matching mechanisms.
+This document provides detailed technical documentation of the kubectl-ssh-oidc authentication system, including the SSH agent signing flow, OAuth2 Token Exchange, and the interaction between the kubectl plugin and Dex SSH connector.

 ## 🏗️ System Architecture